Minn Matsuda: Early life and career

-Pan-Asian Activism and AAA Leadership
+Pan-Asian activism and AAA leadership

 Matsuda and Iijima, the co-founders of the AAA, had met in California prior to World War II and the upheaval caused by Executive Order 9066.
 Unlike Iijima, Matsuda avoided the mass incarceration of Japanese families since she had moved inland to Utah prior to 1942.
 Nonetheless, to Matsuda, this historic event had a long and strong impact.

 Pan-Asian activism began during the 1960s, inspired in part by the Black Power movement.
 In 1968, the term "Asian American" was brought up by an academic in the West Coast, followed by multiple Asian-American movements throughout 1968-69.
 In 1969, Matsuda and Iijima co-founded AAA in New York City inspired by the Black Power movement.
-The women originally conceived of an organization focused on Japanese-American identity, but were convinced by Iijima's son, Chris Iijima, to make it pan-Asian, that is to bring together activists from all Asian American groups.
-The AAA was community-based and aimed to promote Asian heritage, especially among younger population.
+The women originally conceived of an organization focused on Japanese-American identity, but were convinced by Iijima's son, Chris Iijima, to make it pan-Asian, that is meant to bring shared political and cultural identity across all Asian people.
+The AAA was community-based and aimed to promote Asian heritage, especially amongst the younger population.
 Its scope expanded from awareness of cultural heritage to civil rights, women's rights, and equality.
+The AAA emerged as part of Asian-American activism during the late 1960's by increasing political participation in marginalized communities.
+Like many organizations, it brought isolated efforts to a more unified approach.
+Bearing the fruits of its work; it contributed to the expansion of civil rights efforts.

 The organization's first meeting was held in New York City, April 6, 1969.
 The first members of AAA included activist Yuri Kochiyama.
 According to Iijima, AAA began with "two old ladies sitting on a park bench worrying about their children's future."
 Matsuda was approximately 58 and Iijima about 51 when they set up the organization.
 By that time, both women had already been involved in pro-Asian movements for many years.
 To enlist members, the women approached persons of Asian descent at rallies protesting the Vietnam War.
 The war, which they considered an act of American aggression, became the first cause they espoused.
 They also protested the renewal of the United States-Japan Security Treaty which allowed for American military bases on Japanese soil, including Okinawa.
 The AAA continued to evolve and became known as "Union of Activists" in 1976.
-However, due to loss of membership to more radical organizations, the pan-Asian organization dissolved within a decade.
-Nevertheless, AAA had an impact on Asian American activism, which became increasingly professionalized with focuses including cultural/heritage preservation and civil rights.
+However, as many more radical Asian American organizations began to push further by challenging government policies, confronting political positions, and acting in more militant ways, many members left.
+As a result, the pan-Asian organization dissolved within a decade.
+Nevertheless, AAA had an ever-lasting impact on Asian American activism, which became increasingly professionalized with focuses including cultural/heritage preservation and civil rights.

+According to firsthand accounts, many AAA protestors faced adversity, including hatred and racial hostility during this period and during protests; through this, they gained a stronger desire to fight against social injustice.